 Cloudhouse’s expertise in application compatibility packaging lifts those middle and back-end applications from their legacy environments and transposing them successfully into any existing cloud system.

 Application compatibility packaging is a viable alternative to virtualisation which is often pushed as a possible solution.
 Yet the reality is that while virtualisation can solve some conflicts between applications and make deployment more straightforward, it cannot solve all of the compatibility issues between applications and cloud-providers’ systems.

 Advanced application compatibility packaging technology avoids the need for complex, time-consuming and costly recoding or refactoring.
-It can take as little as four weeks, meaning applications can be migrated to cloud well ahead of end-of-life deadlines.
+It can take as little as a week, meaning applications can be migrated to cloud well ahead of end-of-life deadlines.
 A further advantage over virtualisation is complete control over packaging while enabling the redirection, isolation and compatibility required to successfully migrate incompatible applications into any cloud system.

 Enterprises benefit from peace of mind gained by knowing critical apps will continue to function fully in the cloud, safe from end-of-life risks and limitations.
 The process futureproofs critical applications, giving them a new lease of life as a cloud-compliant application, manageable with any of the standard third-party tools.

 When it comes to digital transformation, enterprises needn’t leave those business-critical legacy applications behind.
 Application compatibility packaging will place them ahead of the curve.